robin-xavier-367777217/RobinXavier-Healthcare-DataScience/README.md

 ---

-## 👋 About Me
+👋 About Me
-I’m a **Business & Healthcare Data Scientist** blending expertise in Business, Pharma, Healthcare, and Clinical Radiology with modern data science.
-My mission is to bridge Business, Healthcare, and AI by building transparent, impactful solutions that drive real-world value.
-With nearly 10 years of experience across Sales, Pharma, Healthcare, and Radiology, I bring deep domain insight and a practical understanding of industry workflows—fueling data-driven innovation that resonates with both business and clinical stakeholders.
+I’m a Business & Healthcare Data Scientist blending expertise in business, pharma, healthcare, and clinical radiology with modern data science.
+My mission is to bridge business, healthcare, and AI by building transparent, impactful solutions that drive real-world value.
+With nearly 10 years of experience across sales, pharma, healthcare, and radiology, I bring deep domain insight and a practical understanding of industry workflows—fueling data-driven innovation that resonates with both business and clinical stakeholders.
----

-## 📂 Resume & Cover Letter
+## 📂 ## 📄 Portfolio Documents
 - 📄 [Download My Resume](./Robin_Xavier_Data_Scientist_Resume.pdf)
 - 📝 [Cover Letter](./cover_letter_postal_plan.pdf)